shinkiseki/MorePortraitsInZero/README.md

 ## Compatibility with other mods
 *   [Inevitable Zero](https://github.com/Kyuuhachi/Inevitable-Zero)
-    *   Compatible version released (Inevitable Zero v2.2) as of 2022-11-10.
+    *   Compatible version released (Inevitable Zero v2.2.2c) as of 2023-01-17.
 To use both mods, first install More Portraits in Zero, then install Inevitable Zero.
     *   This mod adds new quests that were originally included as part of Zero no Kiseki Evolution.
-See the Inevitable Zero's README for more info.
+See Inevitable Zero's README for more info.

 ## Credits
 *   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for Oscar and Bennet.